The Beatles' 1966 tour of Germany, Japan and the Philippines: Concerts and national backlash

-After watching the continual news broadcasts at the hotel, between the two shows, Epstein resolved to record a message to explain the Beatles' nonappearance at Malacañang Palace.
+After watching the continual news broadcasts at the hotel, between the two shows, Epstein resolved to record a message to explain the Beatles' non-appearance at Malacañang Palace.
 The message was filmed by the government-owned Channel 5, at the Manila Hotel.
-When the segment was broadcast later that evening, however, the sound was distorted – a seemingly deliberate act – and Epstein's explanation was rendered inaudible.
+When the segment was broadcast later that evening, the sound was distorted – a seemingly deliberate act – and Epstein's explanation was rendered inaudible.
 Barrow recalls that a backlash against the Beatles was evident straight after the evening show at Rizal, when their convoy of cars was briefly trapped behind a closed gate and surrounded by a large crowd of "organised troublemakers".

 As the NEMS representative who had dealt directly with the Filipino promoter, Lewis was taken away by police officers during the night and subjected to a three-hour interrogation for his role in "snubbing" the Philippines.
 Lewis contacted the British Embassy, where Minford, in a telegram to the Foreign Office, reported that "a technical hitch over payment of Philippine income tax" was likely to delay the Beatles' departure.
 Death threats against the Beatles were reported at the embassy and at their hotel.